Choosing Lower-Risk Business Names

 In 1999, the Centers for Disease Control published an article on risks in small businesses.
 This article contains information on SIC codes and gives information on injuries associated with the codes.
 While this is not the true means by which lending institutions decide on risk, it is still of interest and can demonstrate what may be behind some of the reasoning.

 Part of the calculus of risk comes from occupational injuries such as those noted in the CDC report.
 But the other side of the risk coin is occupations which are high in cash transactions.
 After all, a pawn shop might not have much of a specific risk of injury at all.
 But the large amounts of cash normally associated with one mean that it’s a tempting target for thieves.
+Hence they are seen as high risk industries.

 The choice of SIC code is yours.
 For automotive sales, for example, you would normally select 5511, ‘Motor Vehicle Dealers (New and Used)’.
 However, most lenders will automatically turn your business down.
 This is because of the high-risk factor within the business classification name.
-Naturally you want to be honest with your SIC coding classification.
+Naturally, you want to be honest with your SIC coding classification.
 But if more than one SIC code could apply, that’s okay.
 There is nothing wrong with choosing the SIC code which will not get you denied by lenders.

 Check the SIC code database for more information on these codes.